 The tool setter greatly simplifies the cnc machining process and makes it more reliable.
 Conventional methods of setting up tools still work and are roboust, but they are also time consuming and prone to human errors.
 And since the tool setter have become cheaper and more radily available there is no reason that machinists would would not use them.

 Even though the setup might look complicated at first glance, it is quite quick and simple but more importantly, it pays off to invest time into learning new things as well as do some maintenance and improvements to your machine.
+We recently also made a big imrpovement to our machine when we eliminated cnc chatter when doing heavier machining.
+We upgraded the Z axis for much better rigidity and performance.

 How to measure tool length without CNC tool setter